-I went to buy some bread from a baker’s shop in an up and coming, salubrious (yes, ok it is posh) part of town the other day.
-I only stopped in there as I was passing by and needed some bread.
+I went to buy some bread from a baker’s shop in a smart part of town the other day.

 This List is cold, harsh and to the point.

 A hard copy was given away as part of a supplement with today’s (20 June 2018) print edition of the Guardian.
 I only came across it as a scrabbled around for the sport section of the newspaper.

 Dennis Skinner was at it yet again today.
 Unfortunately the State Opening of Parliament clashes with Day 2 of the Royal Ascot Race meeting and it is no secret as to where the Queen would rather be.
 It is a perfect opportunity for Dennis to just do what he does best.

 Even in what was a shortened ceremony Black Rod still came knocking on the door of the House of Commons to summon MPs through to the so called Upper Chamber in order to hear the Queen’s Speech.
 This is the way things work in our Parliamentary Democracy.
 The Queen sits in the House of Lords and tells someone to fetch the Commoners to hear what she has to say.

 Not for the first time and hopefully not the last Dennis Skinner delivered yet another classic one liner.

 Maybe we will not have to wait 2 years to hear the next one.